-It is important that you tell your line manager (in accordance with Clause 10 above) as soon as possible if you are offered a bribe by a third party, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of another form of unlawful activity.
+It is important that you tell the Company Secretary as soon as possible if you are offered a bribe by a third party, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of another form of unlawful activity.
+All such approaches will be treated in confidence.

-13. PROTECTION
+12. PROTECTION

-- 13.1 Workers who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing, are sometimes worried about possible repercussions.
-We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 13.2 We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
+Workers who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing, are sometimes worried about possible repercussions.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

+We are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.

 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If the matter is not remedied, you may raise it formally using our grievance procedure, which can be found on Newsquest's human resources website at www2.newsquest.co.uk/hrsite.
-If you are reluctant to broach the subject locally, contact the office of the Chief Executive of Newsquest or the Gannett helpline (see section 10 above).
+If you believe that you have suffered any such treatment, you should inform the Company Secretary immediately.
+If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, which can be found at section 1.07 of the Personnel Policies and Procedures Manual available on the Company's intranet site.

-14. Training and communication
+13. TRAINING AND COMMUNICATION

-- 14.1 Information about this policy is made available to all workers.
-Training on this policy is provided for those workers for whom it is considered relevant, whether by means of the induction process for new workers or training events for others. - 14.2 Our zero-tolerance approach to bribery and corruption must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and as appropriate thereafter. - 14.3 This policy is incorporated into Newsquest's Staff Handbook (which is distributed to all employees) and the Standards and Procedures manual.
+Training on this policy forms part of the induction process for all new employees and other workers.
+All existing employees and workers will receive regular, relevant information on how to implement and adhere to this policy.

+Our zero-tolerance approach to bribery and corruption should be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and as appropriate thereafter.

-15. WHO IS RESPONSIBLE FOR THE POLICY?
+14. WHO IS RESPONSIBLE FOR THE POLICY?

-15.1 The Chief Executive of Newsquest Media Group has overall responsibility for ensuring that this policy complies with our legal and ethical obligations, and that all those under our control comply with it.
+The board of directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.
+The board of directors has approved the policy.
+All such approaches will be treated in confidence.

-- 15.2 The relevant Regional Managing Director has primary and day-to-day responsibility for implementing this policy and for monitoring its use and effectiveness and dealing with any queries on its interpretation.
-Management at all levels are responsible for ensuring that those reporting to them are made aware of and understand this policy and are given adequate training. - 16.
-MONITORING AND REVIEW - 16.1 The Head of Legal monitors the effectiveness and keeps under review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
-Any improvements identified will be made as soon as possible - 16.2 All workers are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing. - 16.3 Workers are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to the Head of Legal.

-Schedule Potential risk scenarios: 'red flags'
+The Company Secretary has primary and day-to-day responsibility for implementing this policy, and for monitoring its use and effectiveness and dealing with any queries on its interpretation.

+Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and are given adequate and regular training on it.

+15. MONITORING AND REVIEW

+The Company Secretary will monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
+Any improvements identified will be made as soon as possible.
+Internal control systems and procedures will be subject to regular audits to provide assurance that they are effective in countering bribery and corruption.

+All workers are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing.

+Workers are invited to comment on this policy and suggest ways in which it might be improved.
+Comments, suggestions and queries should be addressed to the Company Secretary and will be treated in confidence if requested.

+This policy does not form part of any employee's contract of employment and it may be amended at any time.

+APPENDIX: POTENTIAL RISK SCENARIOS: "RED FLAGS"